 When to Contact a Medical Professional

-People with rheumatoid arthritis should avoid exposure to coal dust.
+People with RA should avoid exposure to inorganic dust.

 RP; Caplan syndrome; Pneumoconiosis - rheumatoid; Silicosis - rheumatoid pneumoconiosis; Coal worker's pneumoconiosis - rheumatoid pneumoconiosis

 Corte TJ, Wells AU.
 Connective tissue diseases.
 In: Broaddus VC, Ernst JD, King TE, et al, eds.
 Murray and Nadel's Textbook of Respiratory Medicine.
 7th ed.
 Philadelphia, PA: Elsevier; 2022:chap 92.